-The beautiful Charlottenburg Palace was once a royal summer residence but is today Berlin’s largest and most magnificent palace.
+The beautiful Charlottenburg Palace, a romantic place in Berlin was once a royal summer residence but is today Berlin’s largest and most magnificent palace.
 Named after Sophie Charlotte, the first Queen consort in Prussia, she was an accomplished musician, who often strolled through the grounds of the castle.
 When she died, the palace and the area around was named after her.
 A magnificent royal palace, it is certainly worth a visit.

 Address: Spandauer Damm 10 -22 14059 Berlin

 Gendarmenmarkt is lauded as the most beautiful public square in Berlin, with some going as far as to say it is the most beautiful north of the Alps.
 The square is in the middle of the concert house and two church buildings.
 Climbing atop the towers of the churches, you can view the postcard-perfect sight of Berlin.
 In summer, wander through the square to listen to the orchestras play in the open air, and in winter, shop for Christmas goodies at this Christmas market in Berlin.